supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/Getting-Started-V2.md

 - **Azure Site Recovery:** A disaster recovery service that enables the replication, failover, and recovery of applications and workloads to Azure, ensuring business continuity in the event of a site failure.
 It supports a variety of environments, including VMware, Hyper-V, and physical servers.
 - **Azure Load Balancer:** A high-performance, scalable service that distributes incoming traffic across multiple virtual machines (VMs) to ensure high availability and reliability of applications.
 - **Backend Pools:** A collection of resources, typically virtual machines or application gateway servers, that receive and handle traffic from a load balancer or application gateway.
 In Azure, backend pools are used to distribute network traffic across multiple servers to ensure high availability and scalability.
+- **SQL Server Management Studio (SSMS):** A comprehensive tool for managing SQL Server instances, enabling database administration, query execution, and performance monitoring in a user-friendly interface.

 ## Getting Started with Your Building a Resilient IaaS Architecture Hands On Lab
 Welcome to your Building a Resilient IaaS Architecture Hands On Lab!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience: